wepublish/dreifuss-wysiwyg-editor/packages/link/README.md

-# slate-plugins-link
+# plate-link

-This plugin is based on @udecode/slate-plugins-link
+This plugin is based on @udecode/plate-link